-Democrats vow to insulate impeachment probe from 'sham investigations'
+Democrats vow to insulate impeachment inquiry from 'sham investigations'

 Trump is the fourth U.S. president to face impeachment.
 None were removed from office, although Richard Nixon resigned as he faced almost certain impeachment in 1974 over the Watergate scandal.

+The White House has refused to cooperate with the probe and a number of administration officials have failed to show up to testify behind closed doors.

+White House acting Chief of Staff Mick Mulvaney said in a court filing on Tuesday that he would not bring a lawsuit challenging a subpoena for his testimony, though he added that at Trump’s direction he would not cooperate with investigators.

 Trump has denied any wrongdoing and branded the investigation a hoax.
-In a tweet on Tuesday, he said the Bidens should be called to testify in the impeachment probe.
+In a tweet on Tuesday, he said the Bidens should be called to testify.
 Biden has denied any wrongdoing related to Ukraine by him or his son.

 The president also suggested on Tuesday that he would likely release the transcript of an April 12 conversation with Zelenskiy “before week’s end” but gave no other details.